Updating your Connect platform for the Strong Customer Authentication regulation in Europe consists of the following

 SCA impact on saving payment methods

 Under SCA, authentication is required when saving a card in order to collect customer permission and qualify for off-session exemptions for subsequent off-session payments.
 To reduce the rate of customers having to authenticate their payment method, update your integration to use the off-session API.

 Step 4: Determine whether connected accounts need to make changes

-In most cases, once you update your payments integration to become SCA-ready, your connected accounts won’t have to do any additional work.
+In most cases, once you update your payments integration for SCA, your connected accounts don’t have to do any additional work.

 If you provide your own payments API to your connected accounts in addition to or on top of Stripe’s API, your connected accounts may need to make changes to continue accepting payments on your platform.
 For example, if you run a subscriptions platform on Stripe in which your connected accounts pass payment information to you via your own API, and then you pass those payment details to Stripe’s API, you’ll need to ensure both APIs are SCA-ready.
-If this is the case for your platform, provide guidance to your connected accounts on any changes required of them and leave enough time for both your platform and your connected accounts to migrate ahead of the September 14, 2019 SCA deadline.
+If this is the case for your platform, provide guidance to your connected accounts on any changes they need to make.

 Step 5: Implement and test the new integration path